Planning a visit to Cairnie Fruit Farm in Fife? Here’s my verdict.

 So it came to be that the other week was my first ever visit to a pick your own farm.
 It just so happened that we picked a really great one to visit – Cairnie Fruit Farm, near Cupar in Fife.

-There are also tractor rides for kids and the pièce de résistance – the huge maize maze.
+There are also fun tractor rides for kids.
+And the pièce de résistance – the huge maize maze.
 The maze changes theme every year – this year it was BFG themed.
-The maze opens in mid-July, by which point it was around 5 feet high, so we were there just in time for it opening.
+The maze opens in mid-July, by which point it was around 5 feet high, so we were there just in time for its opening.
 The maize is then harvested in October (by which point it’s over 8 feet high) and fed to cattle, so it’s a pretty sustainable maze at that!

 After a lot of fun in the play area, we ambled over to the fruit farm.
-The strawberries were a bit thin on the ground as they were between crops, but there were row upon rows of ripe raspberries and gooseberries ready for the picking.
+The strawberries were a bit thin on the ground as they were between crops, but there was row upon row of ripe raspberries and gooseberries ready for the picking.